A Comprehensive Guide to E-Commerce in China - 2022

-Online shopping has become more common over the past years with the latest developments in technology, the Internet becoming a more important place, and more people having access to online platforms.
-Top eCommerce websites allow the average consumer to compare prices and most of the time find a better deal than stores on the street offer.
-Most of the online operating suppliers are able to cut down on rent by not having brick-and-mortar shops and that reflects on prices.
-Not to mention that the consumer gets to access a wider range of suppliers than they would be having a shopping spree at their local venue since the majority of the suppliers ship anywhere in a competitive period of time.
+Online shopping has become more common over the past years with the latest developments in technology, the Internet becoming an increasingly important place, and more people having access to online platforms.
+Top eCommerce websites allow the average consumer to compare prices and, most of the time, find a better deal than stores on the street offer.
+Most of the online operating suppliers are able to cut down on rent by not having brick-and-mortar shops, and that reflects on prices.
+Not to mention that the consumer gets to access a wider range of suppliers than they would if they were having a shopping spree at their local venue since the majority of the suppliers ship anywhere in a competitive period of time.
 On the verge of becoming a cashless society, China is on top of the eCommerce game and is highly sought after by foreign investors.
 The top eCommerce websites in China, due to its 1.4 billion residents, are some of the biggest in the world.
 To enter the China eCommerce market, it's crucial for merchants to build a robust website, so you should pick a trusted web development agency for a successful shift to online.

-China’s eCommerce market size is estimated to be growing at an annual rate of 22.5% over the past few years which makes a total market size of $1.8 trillion.
-The reports show that the expected China eCommerce market growth for 2020 is at 20.1%.
-In addition to the increase of mobile Internet users and the continuous improvement of online business services, the COVID-19 pandemic seems to be playing a role in the solid rise of the China eCommerce market as well.
+During the coronavirus pandemic, China's e-commerce retail sales grew rapidly.
+In 2021, China's retail e-commerce sales value was estimated to be over 2.49 trillion US dollars, which amounts to 15% market growth year on year.
+According to projections by Statista, China's online retail sales would exceed 3.6 trillion dollars by 2025.
+In addition to the increase of mobile Internet users and the continuous improvement of online business services, the COVID-19 pandemic seems to be playing a role in the solid rise of the Chinese eCommerce market as well.
 With the latest COVID-19 outbreak, more and more people have become comfortable with making their purchases online.
-China eCommerce data shows that there has been a boost in the number of companies that switched to an online business model to survive the hard times.
+China eCommerce data shows that there has been a boost in the number of companies that have switched to an online business model to survive the hard times.
 Chinese online retailers are not only here to stay but will be the future of shopping.

 What Are the Online Shopping Industry Statistics for China Ecommerce Market?
 (Market Size, Number of Online Shoppers, Etc.)